solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-Once you've installed Gloo, please be sure [to verify your installation]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/#verify-your-installation" %}}).
+Once you've installed Gloo Edge, please be sure [to verify your installation]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/#verify-your-installation" %}}).

 <br>

 #### Customizing your installation with Helm

-You can customize the Gloo installation by providing your own value file.
+You can customize the Gloo Edge installation by providing your own value file.

 For example, you can create a file named `value-overrides.yaml` with the following content: